 ASBCA also stated that it reviews a Contract Disputes Act claims on a case-by-case basis, applying a common sense analysis.
 It will look at the totality of the correspondence between the government and the contractor in determining the sufficiency of a claim.
 Id.

-Request for equitable adjustment versus claim: ASBCA said that if a contractor certifies a FAR equitable adjustment (REA) under DFARS 252.243-7002, this certification language shows that the contractor does not intend the equitable adjustment to be a claim.
+ASBCA said that if a contractor certifies a FAR equitable adjustment (REA) under DFARS 252.243-7002, this certification language shows that the contractor does not intend the REA to be a claim.
 Citing Certified Construction Co. of Kentucky, LLC, ASBCA No. 58782, 14-1BCA~35,662 at 174,572.
-An REA can be converted into a claim by the provision of a CDA certification and a request for a contracting officer’s final decision.
+An REA can be converted into a claim by the provision of a CDA certification and submit to the contracting officer for a final decision.
 See id.
 Although the contractor in the above case did certify its initial claim under FAR 33.207 and also asked for a contracting officer’s final decision.

 Costly REA Certification Mistake Made?

-The real questions are whether despite the contractor’s change, the contracting officer’s final decision to still issue a denial on the original claim reverted back to the initial claim.
-Second, when is the contractor required to certify the request for equitable adjustment?
+The real questions are whether despite the contractor’s change of the REA Certification, the contracting officer’s final decision to still issue a denial on the original claim reverted back to the initial claim.
+Second, when is the contractor required to certify the request for contract adjustment?
 This was never raised but the ASBCA seemed to think not.

-For help with equitable adjustment submissions, Request for Equitable Adjustment certification or disputes about a court’s jurisdiction, call Watson & Associates LLC’s attorneys at 1-866-601-5518.
+For help with REA vs Claim equitable adjustment submissions, Request for Equitable Adjustment certification or disputes about a court’s appellate jurisdiction, call Watson & Associates LLC’s attorneys at 1-866-601-5518.